MooersLab/jupyterlabcctbxsnips/README.md

 ## More extensive tests

-The CCTBX installation in conda environment can be tested by running the following bash script.
+The CCTBX installation in a conda environment can be tested by running the following bash script.

 ```bash
 #! /bin/sh